 A mobile app debugging tool that simulates connecting a Sauce Labs real device directly to your local machine with a USB cable.
 It integrates into your development environment as if the device is connected directly to your workstation, meaning that you can also debug using your choice of homegrown development and testing tools.

 A virtual software development environment that functions like an isolated, actual computer, with its own CPU, memory, network interface, and storage.
 A Sauce Labs virtual machine runs on a Sauce Labs server and appears on your host machine as a process in a window.
 You can run multiple virtual machines at the same time.

 A Sauce Labs visual testing method that enables you to test individual UI components in isolation.
 If you’re using a component library like Storybook, Vue, Angular or React, you can use your existing stories as visual test cases and run them against our automated visual testing service.

 A Sauce Labs automated visual testing method that integrates with your WebDriver tests and code, enabling you to combine functional and visual regression UI testing across different browsers and resolutions in the same run.

-A platform- and language-neutral wire protocol that enables out-of-process programs to remotely instruct the behavior of web browsers.
-The major browser vendors collaborated and agreed on what the correct behavior should be for each command, which dramatically improves stability and consistency between different browsers and devices.
-Selenium and WebdriverIO each implement the W3C protocol.
-Now that all major browsers use this protocol by default, its usage on Sauce Labs is highly encouraged.
+A platform- and language-neutral wire protocol that enables out-of-process programs to remotely instruct the behavior of web browsers and native mobile apps.
+Collaboration among industry providers to standardize command syntax makes the W3C protocol a dramatic improvement in stability and consistency between different browsers and devices.
+Selenium, Appium, and WebdriverIO each implement the W3C protocol and Sauce Labs encourages its adoption.
 More information: W3C Capabilities Support.

 An implementation of the W3C WebDriver Protocol, which defines how a user's code interacts with a web browser.
 All major browsers and programming languages support WebDriver.
 Supports all major browsers and programming languages.
 Look here for Examples of Test Libraries that implement WebDriver.